descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 This proposal aligns or adjusts literals not only with `C` compound literals but also with `C++` string literals.
 It too should be noted that `C++` may be silent on whether other literals are like string.
 Are array literals of `static storage duration`?
 What about if the array was of characters?
 If currently unspecifed, this proposal favors making both native and custom literals that are constant expressions into `static storage duration`.

-`C++` also says the *"eﬀect of attempting to modify a string literal object is undefined."* With us having constant and for so long, there is no reason for this to be undefined.
-A string literal could be stored in global memory twice once for constant and non constant use cases.
-Developers should favor constant because it ensures it is only there once.
-So there is no need for undefined behavior when the behavior can be clearly defined.
-If a compiler stored a string literal once in ROM and allowed it go to a non constant character pointer than that should be a language mandated warning.
+`C++` also says the *"eﬀect of attempting to modify a string literal object is undefined."* With us having constant for so long, there is no reason for this to go undefined.
+A string literal could have **static storage duration** for constant expressions and **automatic storage duration** for **non** constant expressions.
+The lifetime of the `automatic storage duration` could be the `C` rule of the enclosing block since it is safer than `C++`.
+This would further increase the consistency between string literals and custom/constexpr literals.
+However, considering that string literals currently have `static storage duration` and we want to reduce dangling instead of increasing it by making the lifetime too narrow, it would be reasonable to include rules for uninitialized and general lifetime extension via `Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp].

 ---